14 Uncertainty

 avg_comparisons(mod, vcov = ~ village) # clustered by village

-In sum, the delta method is a simple, fast, and flexible approach to obtain standard errors for a vast array of quantities of interest.
+In sum, we have seen that the delta method is a simple, fast, and flexible approach to obtain standard errors for a vast array of quantities of interest.
 It is the default approach implemented by all the functions in the marginaleffects package.
 By combining the delta method with robust estimates of the variance-covariance matrix, analysts can report uncertainty estimates that account for common data features like heteroskedasticity or clustering.

 14.2 Bootstrap